mlindgren/blog-archive/source/_posts/2014-05-18-the-elder-scrolls-online.markdown

 ---
 layout: post
-title: "The Elder Scrolls Online"
+title: "Game Review: The Elder Scrolls Online"
 date: 2014-05-18 21:02
 comments: true
-categories: [Gaming]
+categories: [Reviews]
 ---

 It has been about a month and a half now since The Elder Scrolls Online was